-Ch eck how much you could get Find out when you'll qualify for your State Pension by checking your State Pension age.
+Check how much you could get

+Find out when you'll qualify for your State Pension by checking your State Pension age.
 Call the Future Pension Centre or go online (0800 731 0175, gov.uk/state-pension-age).

 Get a free, personalised State Pension forecast to see how much you could get.
-You can get one if you're at least 30 days from your State Pension age.
 Call the Future Pension Centre to get your forecast or go online (0800 731 0175, gov.uk/check-state-pension).

-If y your State Pension is lower than expected Get a National Insurance (NI) statement to check for gaps in your record.
+If your State Pension is lower than expected

+Get a National Insurance (NI) statement to check for gaps in your record.
 Call the NI enquiry line to get a statement or go online (0300 200 3500, gov.uk/check-national-insurance-record).

-If you have gaps, consider whether you want to make voluntary National Insurance contributions (NICs) (see chapter 6 ).
+If you have gaps, consider whether you want to make voluntary National Insurance contributions (NICs) (see chapter 6).
 There are pros and cons to this, so it's worth arranging to speak to an adviser from the Future Pension Centre (0800 731 0175).

 Check if you qualify for a State Pension 'top up' based on your spouse or civil partner's record (see chapter 7).

 If you aren't able to boost your State Pension and your retirement income is low, check if you qualify for Pension Credit (see chapter 6).
 Read our guide Pension Credit.

+Make your claim

-Ma ake your claim Claim your State Pension up to three months before you reach State Pension age (see chapter 8 ) - unless you want to delay it (see chapter 9 ).
+Claim your State Pension up to four months before you reach State Pension age (see chapter 8) - unless you want to delay it (see chapter 9).
 You won't get it automatically.

 If you're moving abroad, tell the International Pension Centre (+44 (0)191 218 7777, gov.uk/international-pension-centre) and make your claim (see chapter 10).

-If : your circumstances change Tell the Pension Service if your circumstances change (0800 731 0469) - for example, if you change address or move your bank account.
+If your circumstances change

+Tell the Pension Service if your circumstances change (0800 731 0469) - for example, if you change address or move your bank account.

 If you live abroad, tell the International Pension Centre (+44 (0)191 218 7777) about a change in circumstances instead.

+Get advice

-Ge et advice If yo ou'd like more information or advice, you can: contact MoneyHelper (0800 011 3797, moneyhelper.org.uk) for free and impartial guidance on your pensions, including any personal or occupational pensions call our Helpline on 0800 319 6789 to arrange to speak to an adviser find an independent financial adviser at: Unbiased (0800 023 6868, unbiased.co.uk) Society of Later Life Advisers (0333 2020 454, societyoflaterlifeadvisers.co.uk) MoneyHelper (0800 011 3797, moneyhelper.org.uk/retirement-adviser-directory) contact your local pension centre (gov.uk/find-pension-centre) or the Pension Service (0800 731 0469, gov.uk/contact-pension-service) for any questions you have about your claim.
+If you'd like more information or advice, you can:

+contact MoneyHelper (0800 011 3797, moneyhelper.org.uk) for free and impartial guidance on your pensions, including any personal or occupational pensions call our Helpline on 0800 319 6789 to arrange to speak to an adviser find an independent financial adviser at:

+- Unbiased (0800 023 6868, unbiased.co.uk) - Society of Later Life Advisers (0333 2020 454, societyoflaterlifeadvisers.co.uk) - MoneyHelper (0800 011 3797, moneyhelper.org.uk/retirement-adviser-directory)

+contact your local pension centre (gov.uk/find-pension-centre) or the Pension Service (0800 731 0469, gov.uk/contact-pension-service) for any questions you have about your claim.